Thesis

 That sentiment seems to be beginning to change.
 In September 2024, Constellation Energy Corp., the owner of the Three Mile Island plant, now called the Crane Clean Energy Center, announced it would be investing $1.6 billion to restart the plant by 2028.
 The driver behind this change in strategy is due to a financial agreement with Microsoft to purchase all of the output to power data centers, marking the “first time Microsoft has secured a dedicated, 100% nuclear facility for its use.”
 This focus on nuclear energy from AI-centric data center investments is similar to Amazon’s $650 million investment in March 2024 to acquire a data center located next to another nuclear power plant in Pennsylvania.

 In an overview of the plans to restart the Crane Clean Energy Center, Constellation shared that this would add “835 megawatts of carbon-free electricity to the grid, roughly equivalent to all the renewable energy built in Pennsylvania over the last 30 years.”
 In addition to corporate support, the project has also attracted support from regulators.
-Pennsylvania Governor Josh Shapiro, in September 2024, wrote a letter in support of enabling the facility to “skip the regulatory queue which would mean waiting years, be fast-tracked onto the grid and be brought immediately online.”
+Pennsylvania Governor Josh Shapiro, in September 2024, wrote a letter in support of enabling the facility to “skip the regulatory queue, which would mean waiting years, be fast-tracked onto the grid, and be brought immediately online.”
 Financial institutions are supportive as well.
 In September 2024, fourteen of the world’s largest banks and financial institutions pledged support for nuclear energy.
-Organizations like Bank of America, Morgan Stanley, and Goldman Sachs have signed on to COP28 goals of tripling nuclear capacity by 2050.
+Organizations like Bank of America, Morgan Stanley, and Goldman Sachs have signed on to the COP28 goals of tripling nuclear capacity by 2050.

 Government Tailwinds